dmarti/CAPCA/README.md

 The big picture problems of social media are the subject of much active research and debate.
-While this is important work in academic and policy circles, the need for research must not be allowed to delay some quickly achievable improvements.
+While this is important work in academic and policy circles, the need for research must not be allowed to delay a much-needed remedy for local California businesses.

 Although the main victims of social media practices are users, the under-rated victims are the advertisers who unknowingly pay to sponsor